This topic provides information about data-collection best practices:

 |Local||Monitor script output on Collection Agent|

-When planning your data-collection configuration, be sure to choose the Agent type that aligns with your existing environment or architecture.
-The following scenarios can help you decide which Agent type to use:
+When planning your data-collection configuration, be sure to choose a collector mechanism that aligns with your existing environment or architecture.
+The following scenarios can help you decide which collection mechanism to use:

 You might want to experiment with the various data collectors to determine what works best for your environment.